Deep Anomaly Detection for Active Attacks on the Receiver in Quantum Key Distribution: Model Training and Performance Evaluation

 As described in Sec.~\ref{sec:Method}, we constructed two types of datasets.
 Accordingly, the same AD model was trained and evaluated separately on each dataset.
 The training was performed using identical hyperparameter settings, as summarized in Table~\ref{tab: hyperparameter}.
 To evaluate the model’s performance in detecting anomalies, we used the AUC as the evaluation metric~\cite{ERFANI2016121,pmlr-v80-ruff18a}.
 A detailed explanation of the AUC is provided in Appendix~\ref{AUC}.

 We first train and evaluate the AD model using a dataset consisting of configuration parameters extracted from the calibration and post-processing stages of the QKD system.
 To mitigate the influence of experimental randomness, the trained AD model is independently tested on different test sets 100 times.
 The resulting AUC values are shown in Fig.~\ref{Fig:test_calibration}.
-Across these 100 tests, the average AUC reached 99.03\%, with the minimum value still exceeding 92\%.
+Across these 100 tests, the average AUC reached 99.03\%, with the minimum value still exceeding 92\%~\footnote{It is worth noting that in repeated experiments a few test runs yielded AUC values noticeably below the average one.
+This phenomenon can be attributed to the sensitivity of Deep SVDD to randomness in training (e.g., initialization, dropout, and optimizer stochasticity), which may cause convergence to different local minima. }.
 These results demonstrate that the AD model, trained solely on parameters collected under normal conditions, can effectively learn the characteristics of legitimate system behavior.
 When subjected to attacks that alter system parameters, such as the calibration attack, the model achieves an anomaly detection rate exceeding 99\%, thereby enabling reliable identification of Eve's presence.

 As discussed in Sec.~\ref{sec:Method}, we constructed the dataset using the timestamps of SPD counts and evaluated the anomaly detection capability of the AD model against the muted attack.
 Similarly, to ensure the robustness of the results, the trained model was evaluated 100 times, each with a different testing set.
 The resulting AUC values are shown in Fig.~\ref{Fig:test_muted} and Table~\ref{tab: Statistics}.
 It is demonstrated that, the anomaly detection performance of the AD model improves with the number of SPD counts used in the dataset.
 When the detection events reach 400, the average AUC value over 100 independent tests is 99.03\%, indicating a high detection accuracy.
 Moreover, the variance is only 1.09, demonstrating the stability of the AD model.